RobOntics/robontics.github.io/index.md

 	- Decision chains are very complex; how can these be organized and presented at various levels of detail for the benefit of a human user? what is an explanation? what is a good explanation? how it be generated from a collection of knowledge items?

 **WORKSHOP CO-CHAIRS (alphabetical order)**

 - Daniel Beßler, Institute for Artificial Intelligence, University of Bremen, Germany
-- Stefano Borgo, Laboratory for Applied Ontology (LOA), ISTC CNR, Trento, Italy
-- Mohammed Diab, Personal Robotics Laboratory, Imperial College London, UK
-- Aldo Gangemi, University of Bologna and ISTC-CNR, Italy
-- Mihai Pomarlan, Faculty of Linguistics and Literature, University of Bremen, Germany
+- Stefano de Giorgis, Department of Philosophy and Communication Studies, University of Bologna, Italy.
-- Robert Porzel, Digital Media Lab, University of Bremen, Germany
+- Mihai Pomarlan, Digital Media Lab, University of Bremen, Germany
+- Nikos Tsiogkas, KU Leuven, Belgium

 **SUBMISSION INFORMATION**